ebzzry/ebzzry.github.io/en/src/emacs-hacks-1.md

 =============

 <div class="center">September 9, 2013</div>
-<div class="center">Updated: March 30, 2017</div>
+<div class="center">Updated: March 31, 2017</div>

-In this series of posts, I will be sharing my personal hacks on how I use Emacs for my day-to-day stuff.
+In this post I will be sharing my personal hacks on how I use Emacs for my day-to-day stuff.

 Table of contents